-MATHEMATICAL MODELS

-3 crédits Prerequisite: 235 or 35, and six-hour sequence in an approved applied area, or permission.
+MATHEMATICAL MODELS Prerequisite: 235 or 335, and six-hour sequence in an approved applied area, or permission.
 Formulation and analysis of mathematical models in social and physical sciences.
 Analysis of deterministic and stochastic models.
 Topics may include stochastic processes, linear programming, graph theory, theory of measurement.

 538,9 ADVANCED ENGINEERING MATHEMATICS I AND II 3 credits Prerequisites: 235 and 312 or permission.
 Sequential.
-Matrices, eigenvalue problems, systems of ODEs, vectory analysis, complex variables, special functions, fourier series and transforms, and PDEs.
+Matrices, eigenvalue problems, systems of ODEs, vectory analysis, complex variables, special functions, fourier series and transforms, and PDEs

-41 CONCEPTS IN GEOMETRY Prerequisite: 222 or permission of instructor; 307 is recommended.
+541 CONCEPTS IN GEOMETRY Prerequisite: 222 or permission of instructor; 307 is recommended.
 Axiomatic treatment of both Euclidean and non-Euclidean geometries.
 Other concepts included are finite geometry, transformations, constructions and inversions.

-542 PROJECTIVE GEOMETRY 3 credits Prerequisite: 222 or permission.
-Complex projective planes, duality, homogeneous coordinate, 1-1 correspondence, cross ratios, harmonic ranges, conics, quadrilaterals, quadrangles, applications to Euclidean geometry, quadric surfaces.
+PROJECTIVE GEOMETRY Prerequisite: 222 or permission.
+Complex projective planes, duality, homogeneous coordinate 11 correspondence, cross ratios, harmonic ranges, conics, quadrilaterals, quadrangles, appli cations to Euclidean geometry, quadric surfaces.

-545 INTRODUCTION TO TOPOLOGY

-Prerequisite: 307 or permission of instructor.
+INTRODUCTION TO TOPOLOGY Prerequisite: 307 or permission of instructor.
 Introduction to topological spaces and topologies, mapping, cardinality, homeomorphisms, connected spaces, metric spaces.

-589 TOPICS IN MATHEMATICS

-(May be repeated for a total of six credits) Prerequisite: Permission of instructor.
+TOPICS IN MATHEMATICS 1-3 credits (May be repeated for a total of six credits) Prerequisite: Permission of instructor.
 Selected topics in mathematics and applied mathematics at an advanced level.

-91 WORKSHOP IN MATHEMATICS (May be repeated) Group studies of special topics in mathematics and statistics.
+WORKSHOP IN MATHEMATICS (May be repeated) Group studies of special topics in mathematics and statistics.
 May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
 May be used for elective credit only.

-601 INTRODUCTION TO ANALYSIS Prerequisite: permission.
+INTRODUCTION TO ANALYSIS Prerequisite: permission.
 An introduction to analysis to include differentiation and integration, maxima and minima, Lagrangian multipliers, transformations, infinite series, line and surface integrals, improper integrals.
 May not be used to meet degree requirements for mathematical sciences majors.

-611 TOPICS IN ALGEBRA Prerequisite: 512.
-Advanced study of selected topics in some of the following areas: semi-groups, groups, rings, modules and fields.
+TOPICS IN ALGEBRA 3 credits 611 Prerequisite: 412/512, Advanced study of selected topics in some of the following areas: semigroups, groups, rings, modules and fields.

-21 REAL ANALYSIS Prerequisite: 422/522 or permission.
+621 REAL ANALYSIS 3 credits Prerequisite: 422/522 or permission.
 In-depth study of real analysis - metric spaces, normed vector spaces, integration theory, Hilbert spaces.

-622 MEASURE THEORY Prerequisite: 621.
-Measure, measurable function, Lebesque integral, convergence theorems, Lp-spaces, Radon-Nikodym theorem.
+622 MEASURE THEORY 3 credits Prerequisite: 621 Measure, measurable function, Lebesque integral, convergence theorems, Lp-spaces, Radon-Nikodym theorem.

-S25 ANALYTIC FUNCTION THEORY Prerequisite: 422/522.
+ANALYTIC FUNCTION THEORY Prerequisite: 422/522.
 Complex number system, holomorphic functions, continuity, differentiability, power series complex integration, residue theory, singularities, analytic continuation, asymptotic expansion.

-627,8 ADVANCED NUMERICAL ANALYSIS I AND IISequential.
+6278 ADVANCED NUMERICAL ANALYSIS I AND II 3 credits each Sequential.
 Prerequisite: 422/522.
 Theoretical analysis of numerical methods in linear algebra, polynomial interpolation and approximation, integration and ordinary differential equations.

-629,30 MATRIX COMPUTATIONS I AND II 3 credits each Prerequisite: 422/522 or permission.
+629,30 MATRIX COMPUTATIONS I AND II 3 credits each

+Prerequisite: 422/522 or permission.
 Sequential.
 This course is a treatment of numerical linear algebra based on the principles of scientific computing.

-631 CALCULUS OF VARIATIONS Prerequisite: 235 or 335.
-Problems with fixed and movable endpoints, problems with constraints, generalization to several variables, the maximality principle, linear time-optional problems, the connective between classical theory and the maximality principle.
+CALCULUS OF VARIATIONS

+Prerequisite: 235 or 335.
+Problems with fixed and movable endpoints, problems with constraints, generalization to several variables, the maximality principle, linear time-optional prob-lems, the connective between classical theory and the maximality principle.
+632 ADVANCED PARTIAL DIFFERENTIAL EQUATIONS

-632 ADVANCED PARTIAL DIFFERENTIAL EQUATIONS 3 credits Prerequisite: 432/532 or permission.
+Prerequisite: 432/532 or permission.
 Existence, uniqueness and stability of solutions to general classes of partial differential equations.
 Methods for solving these classes introduced, emphasizing both analytical and numerical techniques.

-633/634 METHODS OF APPLIED MATHEMATICS I AND II 3 credits each Prerequisites: 521 or 538, 539 or permission.
+633,4 METHODS OF APPLIED MATHEMATICS I AND II3 credits each Prerequisites: 421,621 or 438/538, 439/539 or permission.
 Methods of applied mathematics concentrating on techniques for analysis of differential and integral equations - applied complex analysis, integral transforms, partial differential equations, and integral equations.

-635 OPTIMIZATION 3 credits Prerequisite: 422/522 or permission.
-Unconstrained and constrained optimization theory and methods in applied problems.
+OPTIMIZATION Prerequisite: 422/522 or permission.
+Unconstrained and constrained optimization theory and methods in applied problems

-636 ADVANCED COMBINATORICS AND GRAPH THEORY 3 credits Prerequisite: 235 or 335.
+ADVANCED COMBINATORICS AND GRAPH THEORY 3 credits Prerequisite: 235 or 335.
 Theory and techniques of combinatorics as applied to network problems and graph theoretic problems.